 Appreciating that which is beautiful in the world moves us closer to seeing the magnificence of God as "creator," as artist."
 Art is transcendent and lifts our eyes over the horizon of the ordinary and the mundane and points us to what is possible, enduring, and eternal.
 The artist as creator brings something of his or her unique being and perspective to the world, time, and place in which they live.
 This course explores the engagement of art in any form as a means to perceive the nature of God and God's work in the world, and responses to the human condition.
-The course explores how biblically or theologically themed art has shaped theological thinking and biblical interpretations and conversely how may learn to evaluate the measures of at the strain. we may learn to evaluate the messages of art theologically.
+The course explores how biblically or theologically themed art has shaped theological thinking and biblical interpretations and conversely how we may learn to evaluate the messages of art theologically.

-5043 SACRED PLACES AND SPACES
+5043 SACRED TIMES AND SPACES